tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 **Battery.**

-**Murder.*
+**Murder.**

-Both his step mother, and step sister, neither of which were public knowledge.
+His victims were his step mother, and step sister, neither of whom were public knowledge.
 His father had an affair, and Kaian killed the two of them for trying to become part of the family.
 Their deaths were covered up.
 But there was a video revealing everything in wonderfully filthy detail, I got shivers.

 My lips were already curling into smile, ripples of pleasure sending me into ecstasy.